-Sameer Bhatia: More so than ever, cloud is emerging as a compliment for the business growth for storage drives, especially when we look at them from the NAS technology perspective.
+Sameer Bhatia: More so than ever, the cloud is emerging as a compliment for the business growth for storage drives, especially when we look at them from the NAS technology perspective.
 To understand this better, we must first understand what cloud is.
 In simple terms, clouds are networks of servers connected together in a way that allows centralized data storage and access to various services and resources.
-There are many kinds of clouds, but the two basic categories of cloud are public and private.
+There are many kinds of clouds, but the two basic categories of the cloud are public and private.

 As mentioned, a public cloud is where a service provider makes online resources like software and data storage available through the Internet.
-Cloud services are provided using a virtualized ecosystem, and constructed using pooled, shared physical resources.
+Cloud services are provided using a virtualized ecosystem and constructed using pooled, shared physical resources.
 In many cases, an individual or organization has little control over the ecosystem in which the online cloud is hosted as the infrastructure is shared and built by many individuals across many organizations.
 Data and applications on online clouds are separated so that only authorized users may access certain subsets as appropriate.

 The streamlined OS makes a NAS easy to set up, and the device’s flexibility allows variety of functions that streamlines the business operation.

 A more private type of cloud is a NAS device-based cloud.
 A NAS device acts as a central secure location where one can backup or store and access their files.
 A user can connect with a variety of devices such as media players, gaming consoles and smart TVs.
 Unlike desktops and laptops, a NAS device offers a simple OS that focuses on doing a small subset of tasks as efficiently and securely as possible.
-The streamlined OS makes a NAS easy to set up, and the device’s flexibility allows variety of functions that streamlines the business operation.
+The streamlined OS makes a NAS easy to set up, and the device’s flexibility allows a variety of functions that streamline the business operation.

 Indian Market & Seagate Connection